We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 8. Let Your AirPods In the Range of Your iPhone

-• If your AirPods aren't listed here as a source of audio output, they're out of range.
+• If your AirPods aren listed here as a source of audio output, they're in the range and vice versa..

 audio output iphone